rust-lang/rust/doc/rust.md

 statically (as direct calls on the values of the type that the implementation targets).
 In such an implementation, the `of` clause is not given, and the name is mandatory.
-Such implementations are limited to nominal types (enums, classes) and the implementation must appear in the same module or a sub-module as the receiver type.
+Such implementations are limited to nominal types (enums, structs) and the implementation must appear in the same module or a sub-module as the receiver type.

 _When_ a trait is specified, all methods declared as part of the